 - Business intelligence: Data marts enable quicker insights into strategic information contained in a data warehouse.
 Business intelligence benefits the organization through accelerated information access and potentially higher productivity.

 - Analytics: It is easier to track key performance indicators through a data mart.

 Data Mart and Cloud Computing

 The increase of big data in business is putting the future of data storage in cloud computing.
 As more data warehouses move to the cloud, so too will data marts.
-Due to big data analytics, it is becoming difficult for most firms to rely on on-premises solutions.
+Cloud computing gives them access to quickly scalable.

 Cloud-based platforms can facilitate the consolidation of all data in one repository where all data marts will be contained.
 They provide efficient storage, real-time easy access, and efficient data analytics, as well as cost savings.
 Modern technologies can split data storage from computing, which allows for maximum scalability for data querying.

-Cloud-based storage platforms effectively facilitate the storage of big data sets and also enable easy and efficient information access and analysis.
-Additionally, they facilitate the seamless creation and sharing of data.
+Cloud-based storage platforms allow the storage of big data sets and also enable easy and efficient information access and analysis.
+Additionally, they enable the seamless creation and sharing of data.
 Cloud-based storage platforms can grow sustainably as data sets become even bigger.
-Transient and long-term data structures can be created to facilitate short-term and long-term analysis.
+Transient and long-term data structures can be created to permit short-term and long-term analysis.

 Some of the merits of cloud-based data marts are below:

 - A single repository can contain all data marts